apache/druid/docs/development/extensions-core/kafka-supervisor-reference.md

 Consumer properties must contain a property `bootstrap.servers` with a list of Kafka brokers in the form: `<BROKER_1>:<PORT_1>,<BROKER_2>:<PORT_2>,...`.
 By default, `isolation.level` is set to `read_committed`.
 If you use older versions of Kafka servers without transactions support or don't want Druid to consume only committed transactions, set `isolation.level` to `read_uncommitted`.

 In some cases, you may need to fetch consumer properties at runtime.
-For example, when `bootstrap.servers` is Not kNown upfront, or is Not static.
+For example, when `bootstrap.servers` is not known upfront, or is not static.
 To enable SSL connections, you must provide passwords for `keystore`, `truststore` and `key` secretly.
 You can provide configurations at runtime with a dynamic config provider implementation like the environment variable config provider that comes with Druid.
 For more information, see [Dynamic config provider](../../operations/dynamic-config-provider.md).

 For example, if you are using SASL and SSL with Kafka, set the following environment variables for the Druid user on the machines running the Overlord and the Peon services: